dave4097/plain-transformer/README.md

 Say you have the a Customer domain object with one String field called customerName.
 Along with this there is a DTO, CustomerDTO, which correspondingly has a String field called customerName.
-To use Plain Transformer to transform Customer to CustomerDTO, simple annotate the field in the CustomerDTO as follows:
+To use Plain Transformer to transform Customer to CustomerDTO, simple annotate the fields in the CustomerDTO as follows.
+To transform directly:

-    @Map("#customer.customerName")
+    @TransformFrom("#customer.customerName")
     private String customerName;

+If the class level annotation @TransformUsingAnnotationsOnly is not present, then customerName will be transformed without the requirement to add the @TransformFrom annotation.

+To transform an embedded object and override transformations within, which is optional:

+    @TransformEmbedded
+    @TransformOverrides(
+          @TransformOverride(attribute="amount", transformFrom="#customer.totalSold")
+    )
+    private MoneyDTO totalSold;

+To transform a collection of objects to another collection of different objects:

+    @TransformFromCollection(value = "#customer.orderItemsList")
+    private List<OrderItemDTO> orderItemsList;

 At the moment, you will require a public default constructor in CustomerDTO.
 Then to perform the transformation, do the following:

     Transformer.to(CustomerDTO.class).from(myCustomer);

-For further examples, please refer to the tests.
+For further examples, refer to the tests.

 ## Usage